Overview · ← Project plan

 The one weakness to manage: split-brain

 If LAG separately messages the same prospect through Entrata's own texting/email tools, that message is in Entrata but not our system, and the thread fragments.
 Fix is policy, not tech: the agent owns the conversation channel; LAG works from the logged notes and takes the tour.
 Route the Apartments.com lead email only to the agent for first-touch so two people never reply to the same renter.
+Note this bites harder while note logging is deferred, since there are no logged notes in Entrata yet to work from.

 Two paths, and we'll use both